 - expenses and payments not related to business, made by a non-resident through a permanent establishment.

 In Estonia, profit earned through a permanent establishment of a non-resident is subject to taxation, but the moment of taxation is carried forward until the moment of distribution of profit or the moment of taking the profit out of a permanent establishment.
-This is laid down in the Income Tax Act in force from 2011, whereas earlier, only the cost of property taken out of the permanent establishment exceeding the cost of property brought in, was subject to taxation.

 If tax treaty prescribes for more favourable conditions for the taxation of the income of non-residents than those provided by the Income Tax Act, the provisions of the international agreement apply.